 What time of year is this festival?

 In 2019, the Anna Harvest Fest was held on October 26.
 So watch Facebook events, eventbrite and the buzz online for when they will realize the next date.
-Its typically held in October – hence the title Harvest Fest.
+Its typically held in October – hence the title has been changed to Harvest Fest.